minibits-cash/minibits_ippon/README.md

 -   Optional per-wallet balance and payment limits defined at wallet creation time.
 This prevents funding or outgoing payments from exceeding intended task scope.

 ## Wallet API

-The API is versioned under /v1/ and uses standard HTTP methods with JSON payloads.
-All authenticated endpoints require a Bearer access_key in the Authorization header (except wallet creation and public info).

-## Wallet API